phenom-company/AIDA_ICO_SmartContract/README.md

 -	For ETH investments: all tokens stashed on investor’s address get burned and invested ETH forwared back to investor’s wallet from AidaIco smart-contract.
 -	BTC, LTC, BCC investments: refund process sf powered by Oracle.
 The investment amount get refunded back to investor’s wallet, minus transaction fee.
--	Withdrawal lock  – during the main stage of the ICO refund is possible only till 30th January 2018, inclusive.
+-	Withdrawal lock  – during the main stage of the ICO refund is possible only till 25th April 2018, inclusive.

 ## The Crowdsale Specification
 *	AID token is ERC-20 compliant.